pmhsfelix/course-docker/README.md

 echo $evar1
 ```

-`Dockerfile` is defined as a sequence of instructions defining the produced image.
+`Dockerfile` contains a sequence of instructions, defining the produced image.

 ```
 # Instruction to define the base image from where to start.